How to respond after and prepare for a hurricane in Virginia – updated

 - Basic tool kit: hammer, nails, screwdriver, saw, pliers, etc.

 Hurricane season in Virginia runs from June through November.
 Remain vigilant during the entire six months.
 The Virginia Department of Emergency Management recommends that you install the Ready Virginia mobile app on your phone – it alerts you of all hazardous weather conditions.
-Also, we recommend downloading their Emergency Contact Card and filling it out, just in case.

 At GibsonSingleton Virginia Injury Attorneys, we care about the safety of all our neighbors.
 We hope that all Virginians have a safe hurricane season this year, but please don’t hesitate to call us at (804) 413-6777 if you think you may have a personal injury claim.